dss-extensions/OpenDSSDirect.jl/docs/src/index.md

 [OpenDSS](http://smartgrid.epri.com/SimulationTool.aspx) is an open-source distribution system simulator.
 This Julia package implements a native, "direct" library interface to OpenDSS.
-Since 2019, this project uses DSS C-API, an alternative API and OpenDSS engine implementation maintained by the community.
-See the [DSS C-API repository](https://github.com/dss-extensions/dss_capi/) for move information in general, as well as alternatives for other programming languages.
+Since 2019, this project uses DSS C-API and AltDSS, alternative API and OpenDSS engine implementations maintained by the community.
+See the [AltDSS/DSS C-API repository](https://github.com/dss-extensions/dss_capi/) for move information in general, as well as alternatives for other programming languages.

 The interface can be faster than the more traditional COM interface, and allows for multi-platform support.
 Currently we support Windows, Linux and macOS, on ARM and x86 processors.

 See also the [DSS-Extensions site](https://dss-extensions.org/) for more.

+**New:** Besides the AltDSS engine, OpenDSSDirect.jl now supports loading EPRI's OpenDSS engine libraries through the new AltDSS subproject [Oddie](https://github.com/dss-extensions/dss_capi/tree/master/src/altdss_oddie).
+See

 ## Installation